serakfalcon/wERPy/README.md

  * Integrate jQuery and Bootstrap for a more slick user experience
  * Create 'classic' theme that doesn't have jQuery or Bootstrap (aka it will be indistinguishable from the current version as far as the user is concerned)
  * Delegate includes to be theme-specific
+ * separate DB code out from Presentation layer, have Presentation layer reference the API / make the API the go-to place for all database function calls

 Here is the rough version of menu, table, form and control classes with bootstrap and DataTables.

  * The table class should be able to handle most tables in webERP though some more complicated structures